daviddengcn/go-villa/README.md

 Slice Wrappers
 --------------
-Slice is a wrapper for go slices.
+`Slice` is a wrapper for go slices.
+It is useful when one needs some modification options on a slice.
 Implemented methods include: Add, AddSlice, Insert, Swap, Remove, RemoveRange, Fill, Clear

 ### Slice
 Usage: